What Is DevOps?

 - Monitoring, virtualization, containerization: Nagios, Icignia, Monit, OpenStack, Vagrant, AWS, Docker, Kubernetes

-- Log and application lifecycle analytics: We’d be remiss if we didn’t mention Splunk as a leading log management tool ideal for DevOps.
+- Log and application lifecycle analytics: Splunk is a leading log management tool ideal for DevOps.

 Andi Mann, author and chief technology advocate at Splunk, advises DevOps newbies to “decide on your path to DevOps based on your unique organization, but make sure to hit the critical waypoints that are key indicators for success.”
 Some guiding principles: Remove friction, eliminate bottlenecks.
 Embrace failure (and learning).
 Measure.
 Evolve continually.